ADBond/bga-calypso/README.md

 a fluid list to remember what needs to be done before pulling in and starting a new chunk of work

-* animations - let calypso cards & trick pile appear after animation is finished rather than early
+* ~~animations - let calypso cards & trick pile appear after animation is finished rather than early~~
+  * ~~and sim for trickpile~~
-  * and sim for trickpile/calypsopile
+  * and for calypsopile - needs checking
+  * cards in calypso let's try and slip under existing cards in animation - but not worth it now if it's a huge pain
 * ~~Fix dealer button animation - not really fixed but removed.
 Fine for now~~
 * ~~New cards in calypso get eaten by calypso animation - need to handle this!~~
   * details to fiddle with - maybe make calypso a _teeny_ bit quicker to go off??